Home

 • Bake at 325°F (165°C) for 25 minutes.
 If you are using a glass baking dish, you might need to bake it for 10 minutes longer.

-How to make the chocolate glaze:
+How to make the chocolate ganache:

 • Place the chocolate in a stainless bowl.